hanabi/hanabi.github.io/README.md

 * Normally, when a useless card is clued, it signifies a *Trash Chop Move* or a *Trash Push*.
 However, for both of these strategies to work, it is assumed that the recipient of the clue will know that the card that was touched is useless.
 * What if the recipient of the clue does NOT know that the card that was clued is useless?
 They will go on to misplay that card, mistaking it for a "normal" *Play Clue*.
 * When you see this occur, it works like a *Bluff*; you must blind-play your *Finesse Position* card, or the player who received the clue will go on to misplay.
+* *Trash Bluffs* are a good tool to get a card played that is sitting behind other annoying cards.
 * For example, in 3 player game where all of the 1s are played already EXCEPT for red 1:
   * Cathy has no clued cards in her hand.
   * Alice clues Cathy number 1, which only touches her newest (slot 1) card.
 This card is a green 1, so Cathy will assume that it is a red 1.
   * Bob blind plays his *Finesse Position* card, and it is a playable red 1.
 * Just like normal *Bluffs*, *Trash Bluffs* can only be done while in *Bluff Position*.
-* Sometimes, a *Trash Bluff* is the only way to get a card played that is sitting behind some other annoying cards.
+* If multiple cards are clued that cause a *Trash Bluff*, it means that ALL of the cards are trash.
+However, the focus of the clue should be the first thing discarded, which allows for the possibility of your teammates to give a follow-up *Fix Clue*.

+### Trash Bluffs

 ### Trash Finesses (strong form)